aldo-rino/arru-zq/README.md

   * My main gear are Macbook Air M1 and Samsung S23
   * I love using galaxy buds Fe
-  * I'm interested to invest on logitech keyboard
+  * I'm interested in investing in a Logitech keyboard

 ## ☎️ Contact